This section provides an overview of Cumulus VX and lists supported hypervisors.

 1. Cumulus VX provides artificial temperature and sensor outputs for simulation.
 You can control and test monitoring tools using these artificial sensors.

-4. NAT is supported in Cumulus VX using iptables but not with
+iptables but not with

 cl-acltool.
 Using NAT within Cumulus VX is not the same as Cumulus Linux.